Maria Artunduaga

 Maria Artunduaga left her career in plastic surgery to found a medical technology company to prevent misdiagnosis-related deaths.

-Her company Samay Health was inspired by her grandmother Sylvia’s fatal struggle with chronic obstructive pulmonary disease (COPD).
+Her company Samay was inspired by her grandmother Sylvia’s fatal struggle with chronic obstructive pulmonary disease (COPD).
 This experience led her to invent Sylvee, an affordable, non-invasive device that uses acoustics to monitor lung function, and to develop an AI-based platform for people with respiratory health issues.

 “I would say that resilience is just as important as innovation: Every obstacle — regulatory, financial, or technical — is a learning opportunity, and trusting your team and asking for support early on makes all the difference,” Artunduaga told VentureWell.